neondatabase/website/content/docs/manage/overview.md

 ## Computes

-A compute is a virtualized computing resource that includes CPU, memory, and storage for running applications.
+A compute is a virtualized computing resource that includes vCPU and memory for running applications.
 In the context of Neon, a compute runs Postgres.
 When you create a project in Neon, a primary read-write compute is created for a project's default branch.
 Neon supports both read-write and [read replica](/docs/introduction/read-replicas) computes.
 A branch can have a single primary read-write compute but supports multiple read replicas.
-To connect to a database that resides in a branch, you must connect via a compute that is associated with the branch.
+To connect to a database that resides on a branch, you must connect via a compute associated with the branch.
 Your Neon plan defines the resources (vCPU and RAM) available to a compute.
 For more information, see [Manage computes](/docs/manage/endpoints).
 Compute size, autoscaling, and autosuspend (scale-to-zero) are all settings that are configured for a compute.

 ## Roles